 The top shelves in your kitchen could be hard to reach, and therefore, inconvenient to store things you use every day.
 Rearrange your kitchen so that you can put your extra bulk items on those top shelves.
 Since you don’t need them every day, it’s a good place.

 Break up bulk fruit into single servings in freezer-appropriate bags to make it easier to line and store.
 Flash freeze cut fruit like bananas to have for longer.
 Things like tomato paste, which often doesn’t get used once the can is open, can also be frozen.
 Flash freeze in tablespoon scoops, then put in freezer-safe bags.
+Leave it to Martha Stewart to share some fabulous tips on how to avoid food waste with proper freezer storage.

 Door racks make great storage areas.
 You can use them to store bulk craft supplies, spices, toiletries, paper goods, and many other things.
 They’re easy to install and instantly increase the square footage of a closet or pantry space.